the 10th annual

 Saturday, April 7th, 2018 / 10am-5pm

 This full day festival starts with a 5k and 10k run coordinated by Chehalem Parks and Rec., and features performances throughout the day by groups such as Unit Souzou Taiko, Lee’s Lion and Dragon Dancers, and The Oregon Koto Ensemble.
 Vendors from around the region sell food, crafts and jewelry connected to Pan-Asian culture.
 The Forecourt Tent features demonstrations and hands-on art-activities for kids.
-Trolley tours will give visitors a look at Newberg’s favorite historic sites.
+Historic city tours will give visitors a look at Newberg’s favorite historic sites.
 The festival is also host to the Oregon Camellia Society’s bloom show, highlighting the official Newberg city flower and its Asian origins.
 Plant sales will run throughout the festival, offering gardeners an opportunity to purchase unique plants and garden art.
 There’s something for all ages and interests!

 7:15am Registration/Packet pick up